 If you are reading this blog post, you have probably already encountered or are concerned about the infamous 5000 items threshold limit in SharePoint.
-With this blog post, I would like to clarify on what exactly the issue is, how to prevent it and how to fix it, in case you encountered it.
+With this blog post, I would like to clarify what exactly the issue is, how to prevent it, and how to fix it, in case you encountered it.
 The following article provides tips and recommendations for addressing this issue in case you have or plan to have a really large document library.

-What is SharePoint 5000 item limit threshold?
+What is the SharePoint 5000 item limit threshold?

 First, let me explain in non-technical terms, what the issue is all about.
 Many mistakenly confuse this issue and incorrectly think that the list or library cannot hold more than 5000 files or items.
 This is not true.
 According to Microsoft, the list or library can hold up to 30,000,000 documents or items.
 That’s a LOT of documents!
 So, what’s the issue then?

-Well, the issue is not necessarily with storing, but rather with displaying the information.
+The issue is not necessarily with storing, but rather with displaying the information.
 The SharePoint 5000 item limit threshold applies to the limit of items that are displayed in a given view.

 Every time you access a list or document library, there is a search query happening behind the scenes that returns all the results.
-If you say have 20,000 files in a document library and all of them stored in a single folder or at the root of the library, when you try to display that folder or library root – you won’t be able to see more that 5000 items on a page/view and the library will run into the 5000 item limit threshold.
+If you say have 20,000 files in a document library and all of them stored in a single folder or at the root of the library, when you try to display that folder or library root – you won’t be able to see more than 5000 items on a page/view and the library will run into the 5000 item limit threshold.
 Item is not just a file (document).
-Folder also counts towards the 5000 items limit.
+The folder also counts towards the 5000 items limit.

 That is because to display those 20,000 documents, servers behind the scenes do a lot of processing and querying.
 Imagine, you have a really BIG BOX with 20,000 pairs of various shoes all mixed up.
 Now imagine I would ask you to organize the shoes by size, starting from small to large.
 How would you go about achieving this request?
 Well, it is really a 2-step process.